Leave your contact details and Get 3 Live Classes for Free

 The 91st percentile ranking demonstrates outstanding academic performance along with the advantage needed to succeed in admission to selective universities with their higher average SAT requirements.
 Legacy Online School additionally dives into every score and what each percentile means and covers in different colleges.

-How Does the 1370 SAT Score Impact College Admissions?
+Is a 1370 SAT Score Considered Good for College Admissions?

 Here is a table that includes a variety of colleges that range from safety schools, target schools, and reach schools.